nacx/acna2016-demo/README.md

-gem install Berkshelf    # Cookbook manager used to manage cookbook dependencies cd chef berks install            # Download the cookbooks and their dependencies berks upload -a          # Upload everything to the Chef Server
+gem install Berkshelf    # Cookbook manager used to manage cookbook dependencies cd chef berks install            # Download the cookbooks and their dependencies berks upload             # Upload everything to the Chef Server
 ```

 Once the cookbooks are installed, the roles and environments need to be uploaded: